 A series of foundational courses teaches you the skills and language you will need in any career in business and management.

-Managing Groups and Teams Problem Framing Basics of Accounting Leadership and Life Stage Probability Modeling and Statistics Spreadsheet Modeling Basics of Economics Introduction to Negotiation
+Managing Groups and Teams Modeling Managerial Decisions Basics of Accounting Probability Modeling and Statistics Introduction to Negotiation Basics of Economics

 Courses that look at how organizations really work with their many constituencies.
 Drawing on expertise form all the traditional business school disciplines, these courses teach you what you need to know to lead a thriving organization.
 Many of the class sessions are team taught by faculty who bring diverse perspectives to the questions under discussion.